Dart FTP Server

 6. Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Make sure to follow the existing code style and include tests for new features.
+Please fork the repository and submit a pull request.
+Follow the existing code style and include tests for new features.

 7. License